monte-language/monte/docs/source/intro.rst

 out of Monte's built-in primitives.
 Additionally, such objects will need to implement the Selfless interface in order to guarantee they won't have mutable state so that they can be compared.

+To test the Python tools surrounding Monte, use Trial.
+For instance, ``trial monte.test.test_ast`` (when run from the root of the project) will run the ast tests.

 .. _testing.mt: https://github.com/monte-language/monte/blob/master/monte/src/examples/testing.mt